 I did a lot of research and discovered that there is a hospital in Denmark that has tested this theory.
 They give little crocheted or knitted octopus dolls to their preemie patients and have seen noticeable results.
 They said that cuddling with the soft tentacles reminds the babies of the umbilical cord and being in the womb.
 The medical staff reported that this calms the babies – leading to improved breathing and heart rates and increased levels of oxygen in their blood.
 They also said that babies with an octopus doll were less likely to pull out their tubes and monitors.

 I was eager to come up with a pattern to make one of these helpful little guys!

-I used 1 skein of Patons Grace yarn and a size 3.125 crochet hook.
+I used 1 skein of Patons Grace Yarn, Azure and a size 3.125 crochet hook.

 You will also need two 8mm safety eyes, a needle, embroidery floss for the mouth, and some stuffing for the head.

 I made sure my stitches were very tight to minimize stuffing coming out during use and washing.

 Here is what I came up with for the pattern!

 Row 1: Make a magic ring with 6 single crochets